Gateway State Trail – St. Paul to Stillwater

 Allow three to four hours to do and out and back bike ride.

 I’m envious of the people who live in both St. Paul and Stillwater.
-To have such an exceptional trail on their doorstep is truly a treat for the cyclist.
+To have the exceptional Gateway State trail on their doorstep is truly a treat for any cyclist.

 More posts related to cycling you might enjoy